JehandBrs/ML-project2-text-classification/README.md

 * Clone the repository with the command : `git clone https://github.com/TheGreatJanus/ML-project2-text-classification`
 * Run the `run.py`script.

-Please note that it takes about 45 minutes on Google Colab to run this script.
-You can also reduce the amount of data used for training in `line 79` (taking 5000 data instead of 20,000 will reduce the execution time to about 12 minutes.
+Please note that we saved our model weights in the file model.pt in order for you to recreate the submission file file `run.py` without redoing all the training that takes about 45 minutes to rune in Google Colab.
+If you want to run all the training, you can replace the `line 85` of `run.py` by `trainer.train()`.
+It takes about 45 minutes on Google Colab to do the all training.
+You can reduce the amount of data used for training in `line 79` (taking 5000 data instead of 20,000 will reduce the execution time to about 12 minutes.
 If you do not have a GPU on your laptop, we strongly recommend that you run this script on Google Colab to take advantage of their GPU.

 ## Other content of the repository